KTH/kth-node-cortina-block/README.md

 - cortinaMiddleware - Express middleware to fectch cortina blocks and store them in res.locals.blocks (optional resis cache)
 - cortina - function that fetches cortina blocks (optional redis cache).
 Used by cortinaMiddleware.
-- prepare - function for formatting fetched cortina blocks, e.g. site name and locale link text.
-Used by cortinaMiddleware

 ## Installation